Contents Home back

 This is a herbal page.
 For general information about herbal pages see here.

-The quire mark 'Pm9' is in the lower right corner of this page.
+It has the quire mark 'Pm9' in the lower right corner.

 Illustration(s)